 One more topic for study could be the fracturing of Charon by tidally driven stresses whose magnitude is maximal at large eccentricities.
 As was mentioned in Section \ref{Introduction}, with reference to \citet{Rhoden}, one might expect to observe on an outward-migrated Charon a picture of oriented fractures similar to the pattern existing on Europa, Enceladus and other large icy moons.
 No such picture, however, was found on Charon in {\it Ibid.} It therefore may be worth extending these authors' research to a Charon approaching the present orbit from outside.
 In this case, the eccentricity was assuming higher values during the period of largest, not closest separation between the partners, the resulting tidal stresses therefore being weaker by an order or two of magnitude because the perturbing tidal potential scales as $a^{-3}$.
 We therefore would expect no appreciable tidal fracturing of a captured Charon.
 Still, a dedicated study in the spirit of {\it Ibid.} is required to establish a final verdict on this.

+Like Charon, Pluto's small moons ~---~Styx, Nix, Kerberos, and Hydra~---~ are in near-equatorial low-eccentricity orbits.
+These orbits are close to integer mean-motion resonances with Charon's orbit, none of those resonances being exact.
+Assuming that Charon was born through a giant impact, \citet{Ward_and_Canup_2006} proposed that the orbits of Nix and Hydra could have been driven outward by resonant interactions with Charon during its tidal orbital expansion.
+Naturally, the question now emerges as to how tidal contraction of Charon's orbit could have influenced the small satellites, assuming that their emergence predates that of Charon.
+Additionally, the tidal capture scenario reopens the question of the moons' origin and orbital evolution that lead to their present-day coplanar configuration.

-Finally, while it is also possible that the inward-migration mechanism reversed the rotation of Venus \citep{Venus}, it remains to be explored if it could have been instrumental also in transforming Uranus' obliquity on the ecliptic through the agency of a moon that had been captured in a near-polar orbit.
+Finally, while it is possible that the inward-migration of a retrograde moon reversed the rotation of Venus \citep{Venus}, it remains to be explored if this mechanism could have been instrumental also in transforming Uranus' obliquity on the ecliptic through the agency of a moon that had been captured in a near-polar orbit.
 Uranus' rings and their shepherds may contain that moon's remnants.

 \begin{contribution} VM and ME came up with the initial research concept.
 ME was responsible for writing most of Sections \ref{Introduction}, \ref{histories} and \ref{summary}, as well as for writing Section \ref{dynamics} and Appendix \ref{A1}.
 VM provided validation of the analytical theory in Sections \ref{dynamics} and \ref{histories}, and participated in editing the manuscript.
 MW developed the software, ran simulations, plotted the results, wrote most of Sections \ref{numerics} and \ref{runs}, contributed to Sections \ref{histories} and \ref{summary}, and participated in editing the manuscript.
-YG ran the preliminary qualitative simulations, participated in analysing the errors and interpreting the plots.
+YG ran preliminary qualitative simulations, participated in analysing the errors and interpreting the plots.
 She also contributed to Sections \ref{histories} and \ref{numerics}, participated in editing the manuscript, and submitted it to the journal.
-AB contributed to interpreting the results, contributed to writing Sections \ref{numerics} and \ref{runs}, and participated in editing the manuscript.
-AK contributed to interpreting the results, contributed to writing Sections \ref{Introduction}, \ref{numerics} and \ref{runs}, and participated in editing the manuscript.
+AB contributed to interpreting the results, and to writing Sections \ref{numerics} and \ref{runs}, and participated in editing the manuscript.
+AK contributed to interpreting the results and to writing Sections \ref{Introduction}, \ref{numerics} and \ref{runs}, and participated in editing the manuscript.

 \end{contribution}